A Melbourne council has been ordered to pay a wheelchair-bound man $5,000 compensation for disability discrimination.

-Philip Barnes, who has multiple sclerosis, said he was left in pain and embarrassed after being forced to speak at the meeting without any assistance.
+The man, who has multiple sclerosis, claimed the council forced him to speak at the meeting without assistance.

-Mr Barnes attended the meeting at the Boroondara Council in July 2017 where he was disputing a proposed heritage listing.
+The man attended the meeting at the Boroondara Council in July 2017 where he planned to dispute a proposed heritage listing.

-Victorian Civil and Administrative Tribunal member Anita Smith was critical of the way the microphones were set up by the council.
+Victorian Civil and Administrative Tribunal member Anita Smith criticised the set up of the microphones by the council.

-“I find that the requirement, condition or practice imposed to address the meeting from a fixed table and to speak into a microphone on the fixed table was unreasonable,” Ms Smith said in her orders.
+“I find that the requirement, condition or practice imposed to address the meeting from a fixed table and to speak into a microphone on the fixed table was unreasonable.”

-The tribunal heard that before Mr Barnes spoke at the council meeting, his daughter tried to move the microphone towards him but failed, and no council staff made any attempt to help.
+Before the man spoke at the meeting, his daughter tried to move the microphone towards him, but failed.

 “Had a microphone been offered to him away from the table, he would not have suffered any disadvantage,” Ms Smith found.

-Representatives for Boroondara council argued in the tribunal that it was up to Mr Barnes to notify them if any modifications were needed.
+Representatives for Boroondara council argued it was up to the man to notify them if he needed modifications.

 What the law says

-Industrial advocate James Vercoe said it is unlawful to discriminate against someone based on an impairment or disability.
+Industrial advocate Miles Heffernan says it is unlawful to discriminate against someone based on an impairment or disability.

-“The law says a person with an impairment or disability cannot be treated less favourably than a person without a disability, and clearly that’s what happened in this case,” he said.
+“The law says a person with an impairment or disability cannot be treated less favourably than a person without a disability,” he said.